jeffmcnamara/CourseraCleaningDataPeerPorject/README.md

-average  - data for each subject averaged by activity
+average.txt  - data for each subject averaged by activity